-Students that aren’t enrolled during the summer session(s), but are pre-registered at least half-time for fall 2016 are required to adhere to the federal regulation that governs FWS.
-The regulation requires a portion of summer earnings be used to meet educational expenses during the following academic year (2017-18) if you do not attend summer classes at least half-time.
-These attributed earnings (as called by regulation) are considered a resource and will reduce financial need for the 2017-18 award year.
+Students that are not enrolled during the summer session(s), but are pre-registered at least half-time for fall 2022 are required to adhere to the federal regulation that governs FWS.
+The regulation requires a portion of summer earnings be used to meet educational expenses during the following academic year (2022-23) if you are not registered for summer session courses these attributed earnings (as called by regulation) are considered a resource and will reduce financial need for the 2022-23 award year.

 - Gross summer earnings minus taxes and job related expenses equals attributed earnings.

-Example: a dependent commuter student with gross summer FWS earnings of $1,500.00 is expected to contribute $534.00 from these earnings toward 2017-2018 educational expenses.
+Example: A undergraduate student with gross summer federal work-study earnings of $2300 is expected to contribute $1215 from their earnings toward 2022-2023 educational expenses.
 The computation of attributed earnings for this student is as follows: